jeanmathieupotvin/transltr/README.md

    function returns a `Translator` object.

 3. Export it with `translator_write()`.
-Complete the underlying *Portable Translations Files* with translations.
+Complete the underlying *Exported Translations files* with translations.

 4. Import translations back into an R session with `translator_read()`.